-SPECIAL ADMISSION.
-Mature individuals ineligible for regular admission may be admitted as special students, and may register for any course for which they have sufficient background.
-Special students are not eligible for a degree; however, by completing requirements for regular admission, special students may become degree candidates.
+NONMATRICULATED ADMISSION.
+Mature individuals ineligible for regular admission may be admitted as nonmatriculated students, and may register for any course for which they have sufficient background.
+Nonmatriculated students are not eligible for a degree; however, by completing requirements for regular admission, they may become degree candidates.